FakeSalamander/mythrys-apparatus/README.md

-# DiscordJS-Bot-Base
+# His Majesty's Deck

-This is a Discord Bot Template.
-You can add your own commands to it by creating a ``command.js`` in the ``commands`` folder.
-The name of that file is also the command name!
+This is a WIP Tarot-Deck Discord bot, specifically tailored towards playing His Majesty The Worm in discord channels.
+It automatically separates the deck into a GM's Deck with the Major Arcana (minus The Fool) and a Players' Deck with the Minor Arcana (plus The Fool), as per the requirements of the game's rules.

 ## Installation